The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Data and sample

 \subsection{Observational properties of the sample}

-Fig.~\ref{fig:histredshift} compares the distributions of redshift, brightness, and error in the \rb\ band of the final sample with those of the original sample of \mjp\ galaxies up to $z=1$.
+Figure~\ref{fig:histredshift} compares the distributions of redshift, brightness, and error in the \rb\ band of the final sample with those of the original sample of \mjp\ galaxies up to $z=1$.
 A large fraction of galaxies in the sample have \photoz \ between $0.2$ and $0.6$.
-Few galaxies are selected with \photoz\ between $0.8$ and $1$ due to the cut in magnitude at $22.5$~(AB) in \rb.
+Few galaxies with \photoz\ between $0.8$ and $1$ were selected due to the cut in magnitude at $22.5$~(AB) in \rb.
 Most of the extended objects at $z \geq 0.8$ are fainter than $22.5$~(AB) and are barely detected.
 In comparison, the mean error in the \rb\ band for the selected sample is $0.1$~(AB), whereas for the full sample it is $0.2$~(AB).
-As a consequence, the galaxies of the final sample are detected with an average SNR of $10$, which is higher than the average SNR of the whole sample in the dual mode catalogue.
+As a consequence, the galaxies of the final sample are detected with an average S/N of $10$, which is higher than the average S/N of the whole sample in the dual-mode catalogue.

 We can fit $\sim95$\% of the $\sim8500$ \js\ in the selected sample with the four SED-fitting codes used in our analysis (Sect.~\ref{sec:method}).
-The unfitted spectra do not fulfill quality requirements imposed by the SED-fitting codes, such as the minimum number of bands or the minimum SNR in each band, which may differ from code to code.
-Fig.~\ref{fig:histredshift} shows that the selected and the whole sample have similar distributions in redshift, \rb\ band brightness and error, and, in terms of detection, both data sets have similar SNR distributions.
+The unfitted spectra do not fulfil quality requirements imposed by the SED-fitting codes, such as the minimum number of bands or the minimum S/N in each band, which may differ from code to code.
+Figure~\ref{fig:histredshift} shows that the selected sample and the whole sample have similar distributions in redshift, \rb\ band brightness, and error, and, in terms of detection, both datasets have similar S/N distributions.